pepstock-org/Charba/readme.md

    * add `FontColorCallback` in favor of `FontCallback` where you can decide the whole content of font.
    * pass a `Context` object instance as argument to the callback instead of `RenderItem` and `FontColorItem` ones.
  * change `AbstractPlugin` class, removing all methods leaving only `getId` (because the `Plugin` interface has got all default methods) and new constructor where the plugin id is mandatory.
+ * change `borderDashOffset` option from int to double in all classes where referenced.

 ### Features